-I get the opportunity to work with students interested in finance, consulting, entrepreneurship, and real estate.
 I’m a Double Jumbo with a B.S. in Mechanical Engineering and an M.S. in Engineering Management, and I began my career in software at The MathWorks holding roles of successive responsibility including Customer Trainer, Sales Engineer, Consultant, and finally Manager of the Engineering Development Group.
 Later, I became the sales manager of that company and shortly thereafter made a transition into finance.
 As a financial advisor, I built a practice from the ground up, helping clients achieve their goals.
 During most of my time in finance, I also led teams of advisors, all while recruiting, hiring, and training people entering the financial industry.
 Before returning to Tufts in my current role, I was a Managing Director at a private wealth advisory group in Rhode Island.

 Outside of my daily Jumbo thing, I like to bake, especially breads.
 I make a kick butt bagel from scratch, my cranberry walnut celebration bread is a Thanksgiving hit, and my panettone makes December feel like spring; and while waiting for my dough to rise, I am an avid reader of history.